badalrai21/Metacrafter_ETH_AVAX_Proof_IntermediateEVM_Module2_ProjectAssessment/README.md

 Join the community to discuss the project and get help from other user:
 LinekdIn: [@BadalRai](https://www.linkedin.com/in/badal-kumar-rai-a0151b259/)
 Discord: Join our Discord Server [@NO2](https://discord.gg/Dnw4ZjEg)
-We hope this information helps you get the most out of our Hotel Management Smart Contract project.
+I hope this information helps you get the most out of our Blockchain Message Manager Smart Contract project.
 If you have any feedback or suggestions, please let us know!

 ## Authors